Julius-Ulee/Announcements-Anime/README.md

 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/GEVUWQE3W/time-for-the-harvest-festival">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/GVWU829G1/like-this-is-the-legend-of-the-giant-snake">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">The harvest festival has begun, and the main event is the creation of strays for<br>courageous adventurers to battle.
-Naturally, Ryota decides to participate in hopes of winning the rare<br>item reward.</p>
+<p align="center">Okarun and Jiji find a hidden room where talismans are plastered everywhere, including the ceiling,<br>walls, and floor.
+The front door intercom suddenly rings.
+Expecting Momo, they open the front<br>door, only to find Naki and the Kito family members waiting for them.
+Meanwhile, Momo<br>is in a pinch, being attacked by the Kito family men at the onsen...</p>
 </td>
 </tr>
 </table>